DanHadar/similarweb/README.md

     _before running the application make sure port 3001 is free or change the default application's port in server.config.js file_

 ## Scalling up
-The application is storing the data in application cache varibles, for scalling up the only change is to store the data in third party cache application like Redis or in a database like MongoDB.
+Currently, the application stores the data on the application cache memory.
-All the rest of the application code is scalling up ready.
+In order to scale it up, there is one change that sholud be made: store the data in a third party cache application like Redis or in a database like MongoDB.

 ## Space & time complexity
 ### Time complexity